MehmetKaplan/react-spa-jwt-authentication-boilerplate/README.md

 ############# react-spa-jwt-authentication-boilerplate #############
 ```

-Please note, if you are planning to use your gmail account as your mailer, you need to make the "Less secure app access" on from your gmail settings:
+If you are planning to use your gmail account as your mailer, you need to make the "Less secure app access" on from your gmail settings:

 ![Google Setting - Less secure app access - Screenshot by Jan 2019](./ChartsAndDiagrams/GoogleLessSecureSetting.png)